bgd-labs/aave-proposals-v3/src/20240714_AaveV3Base_IncreaseWeETHCapsOnBase/IncreaseWeETHCapsOnBase.md

 ## Simple Summary

-This is a straight-to-AIP proposal to raise the supply caps for weETH on Base to accommodate growing demand and participate in Superchain rewards programs.
+This is a Direct-to-AIP proposal to raise the supply caps for weETH on Base to accommodate growing demand and participate in Superchain rewards programs.

 ## Motivation